 Refers to a person’s primary and secondary sex characteristics, for example an individual’s sex chromosomes, hormones, reproductive organs, genitals, and breast and hair development.

 Gender is a social and cultural phenomenon and means different things in different times and places.
 Gender is often (but not always) understood as an important aspect of personhood.
 It is impossible to understand gender without considering the cultural context of a person or population.
-In a western patriarchal context, the idea that there are only two genders (man and woman, or sometimes referred to as male and female) is dominant and other ways of doing gender are often punished.
+In a Western patriarchal context, the idea that there are only two genders (man and woman, sometimes referred to as male and female) is dominant and other ways of considering gender are often punished.
 In practice, there are many genders, and there are people who don’t identify as any gender.
 Gender is often understood as having an impact on the kinds of social and familial expectations, roles, and behaviour that a person performs.
-A person’s gender is self-determined – only you can accurately assert your gender.
-Your understanding of what is possible (in terms of gender and how it relates to your social world/whānau/ancestors etc) is determined by a complex interaction between you and the people and environments you are surrounded by.
+A person’s gender is self-determined — only you can accurately assert your gender.
+Your understanding of what is possible (in terms of gender and how it relates to your social world/whānau/ancestors and so on) is determined by a complex interaction between you and the people and environments that surround you.

 Transgender and Trans

 Endosex is a word that means the opposite of intersex.
-It means that a person has innate physical sex characteristics that match what is expected for female or male bodies within patricarchcal western constructs.
+It means that a person has innate physical sex characteristics that match what is expected for female or male bodies within patriarchal Western constructs.
 Innate means that the person is born with these characteristics, including chromosomes, hormones, genitals and other anatomy.